 How many times should a care coordinator meet with a participant?

 Providers are expected to make an appointment with participants within three business days of receiving the referral.
 The initial appointment should include a collaborative process of identifying the participant’s goals, particularly those that relate to addressing criminogenic risk and behavioral health needs.
 This information will then be used to formulate the care coordination plan, which must be completed within ten days of the referral.
-After that, the care coordinator will meet with the participant as needed and it will vary depending on the needs of the participant.
-For example, it may be necessary to meet with a participant weekly in the beginning and as things progress, it may not be necessary to meet as frequently.
+After that, each program participant must have the opportunity for an in-person contact with either their care coordinator or peer support specialist at least one time per week.

 Who does the provider contact if they have questions or concerns?